wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 meditation (<em>sadhya</em>), thus attaining unqualified bliss.
 “<em>Samadhi</em> is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.">samadhi</span>), nothing is perceived.
-The root idea is ‘I am’.
+The root idea is “I Am”.
 It shatters the state of pure consciousness and is followed by the innumerable sensations and perceptions, feeling and ideas, which in their totality constitute God and His world.
-The ‘I am’ remains as the witness, but it is by the will of God that everything happens.
+The “I Am” remains as the witness, but it is by the will of God that everything happens.

 **Q:**&ensp;Why not by my will?